UnfoldedInc/deck.gl-native/README.md

 If you haven't already configured Xcode:
 - Install Xcode
-- launch it
+- Launch it
 - accept the license agreement
-- run `sudo xcode-select -s /Applications/Xcode.app` (Subsitute with path to your Xcode app if different).
+- Run `sudo xcode-select -s /Applications/Xcode.app` (Subsitute with path to your Xcode app if different).

 ### clang